chocolatey/choco-wiki/Moderation.md

 # Community Feed Moderation
 The community feed, which is found at https://chocolatey.org/packages, is a moderated feed.
 That means all new versions of packages are human reviewed prior to approval to check for safety, quality, and correctness.
 See [[What is moderation|ChocolateyFAQs#what-is-moderation]] for more details.
-There are also [[trusted packages|ChocolateyFAQs#what-is-a-trusted-package]].
+There are also [[trusted packages|ChocolateyFAQs#what-is-a-trusted-package]], which only go through automated moderation review and bypass human review as they are coming from trusted sources and/or the software vendors themselves.

+By safety - we check that the package scripts do not do anything devious and that you get the software that the package indicates you are getting.
+Please note that the underlying software may contain crapware/malware (although it is usually not installed when allowing Chocolatey to install silently).
+This is not checked for currently, but we have plans for checking this in licensed versions of Chocolatey because a feature doing that is not free for us to provide.

 ## Definitions